Dear Heather: Reception

-The album reached #131 on the Billboard 200 and Internet Album charts and #5 on the Canadian Album charts.
+The album reached No. 131 on the Billboard 200 and Internet Album charts and #5 on the Canadian Album charts.
 It was Cohen's highest charting album in America since 1969's Songs from a Room.
 The album's highest chart position came in Poland where it reached #1 on the Polish Albums Chart.
 Dear Heather was not received as well by critics as Ten New Songs and Cohen's 2001 live album Field Commander Cohen: Tour of 1979 had been.
 Some critics found it dour - although such notices had been commonplace throughout various stages of Cohen's career - and noted a tone of finality in the offering.
 The New York Times reported, "Some of the songs are virtually unadorned with poetic imagery and fall flat; in others, Mr. Cohen uses his calmly sepulchral voice for speech rather than melody.
 The production is homemade."
-The Stylus deemed it an "unsatisfying way to end such an intriguing career."
+Stylus Magazine deemed it an "unsatisfying way to end such an intriguing career."
 In the November 2004 Rolling Stone review of the LP, Michaelangelo Matos praised the album, calling Cohen "Canada's hippest 70 year old" and insisting that "given how monochromatic Cohen tends to be, the jumbled feel works in Dear Heathers favor."
 Thom Jurek of AllMusic argues that Dear Heather is Cohen's "most upbeat" album: "Rather than focus on loss as an end, it looks upon experience as something to be accepted as a portal to wisdom and gratitude...If this is indeed his final offering as a songwriter, it is a fine, decent, and moving way to close this chapter of the book of his life."